Royal Castle, Warsaw: Late Baroque period

-In 1657 the reconstruction of the castle started, under the Italian architect Izydor Affait's guidance.
-Because of the lack of money the following Polish king, Michael I Korybut did not decide on radical rebuilding, just limiting himself to rebuilding destroyed buildings.
-Because of bad conditions of the residence he had to move to Ujazdów Castle in 1669.
-Until 1696 when the next Polish king, John III Sobieski died, no serious works were done.
+In 1657, the reconstruction of the castle started, under the Italian architect Izydor Affait's guidance.
+Because of the lack of money, the following Polish king, Michael I Korybut did not decide on radical rebuilding, just limiting himself to rebuilding destroyed buildings.
+Because of the bad conditions of the residence, he had to move to Ujazdów Castle in 1669.
+Until 1696, when the next Polish king, John III Sobieski, died, no serious works were done.
 They only limited work to current inspections of the building's condition.
-Sessions of Parliament continued to be held in the castle, as well as various State occasions, such as when the Hohenzollern Dukes of Prussia paid homage to the Kings of Poland and occasions when the king received the ambassadors of foreign countries.
+Sessions of Parliament continued to be held in the castle, as well as various State occasions, such as when the Hohenzollern dukes of Prussia paid homage to the kings of Poland and occasions when the king received the ambassadors of foreign countries.

 After choosing Augustus II in an election in 1697, the castle again began to deteriorate.
-A new conflict with the King of Sweden, Charles XII significantly limited the king's budget.
+A new conflict with Charles XII of Sweden significantly limited the king's budget.
 Despite problems, in 1698 Augustus II commissioned a residence reconstruction project.
 In 1700 it was done by Johann Friedrich Karcher, who came from abroad.
-On 25 May 1702 the Swedes re-seized the Royal Castle in Warsaw, creating a hospital with 500 beds, and into The Chamber of Deputies and ministers' rooms, they placed a stable.
+On 25 May 1702 the Swedes re-seized the Royal Castle in Warsaw, creating a hospital with 500 beds, and into the Chamber of Deputies and ministers' rooms, they placed a stable.
 During the Polish army's siege in 1704 the castle was retaken.
 However, it was soon retaken once more by Sweden's army.
 In 1707, by virtue of the peace treaty between Augustus II and Charles XII of Sweden, Russian allied troops entered Warsaw, and Tsar Peter I of Russia settled in the castle.
 After two months, Russian forces were removed from Warsaw, taking with them works of art from the castle, including Tommaso Dolabella's pictures, which included two that were very important for Russians: The Defense of Smolensk and Russian Tsar Vasili IV compelled to kneel before Polish King Sigismund III of Poland.
-The Władysław's Opera Hall was completely devastated and was never restored.
+Władysław IV's Opera Hall was completely devastated and was never restored.